pysal/spaghetti/docs/installation.rst

 ..
 Installation

-As of version 1.6.5, `spaghetti` supports Python 3.7_, 3.8_, 3.9_, and 3.10_.
-Please make sure that you are operating in a Python >= 3.7 environment.
+Python 3.8_, 3.9_, and 3.10_ are tested for support by `spaghetti`.
+Please make sure that you are operating in a Python >= 3.8 environment.

 Installation
 ============